Qualities of a godly wife

 If you want to please God, please your husband, and find true fulfillment in your role as a wife, then meditate and act upon the instructions God gives wives in the Bible.
-That’s what many of us have been trying to do at Squadron of Sisters over the last 12 years, and all I can say is….it works!!
+That’s what many of us have been trying to do at Squadron of Sisters over the last 15 years, and all I can say is….following God’s instructions has a powerful impact on your husband!

 Here are 8 key verses that describe a godly wife and/or reveal the purpose of a wife: